axtk/react-store/README.md

 const App = () => <div><IncrementButton/> <Display/></div>;

 ReactDOM.render(
-    // Initializing the store context with a store.
+    // Initializing the context with a store.
     // The constructor of the Store class accepts an (optional)
     // initial state.
     <StoreContext.Provider value={new Store({n: 42})}>